Financial, Billing and Insurance Information

 - Uniform Medical Plan (Washington State Health Care Authority, administered by Regence)

 - Veterans Administration

 Medicare patients: We gladly accept traditional Medicare.

-- Community Health First (aka Community Health Plan of Washington) (HMO) (you must live in Whatcom County)
+- Community Health First (Community Health Plan of WA) [HMO]

 Skagit Valley Hospital and Skagit Regional Clinics accept a wide variety of Medicare insurance plans and our multi-specialty clinic with over 100 providers in eight locations has openings for new Medicare patients as well.
 We accept all Medicare Supplements, all company-sponsored Medicare plans that are provided by a patient’s current or former employer, as well as a variety of Medicare Advantage plans.

 Medicare patients often ask us if we prefer one form of Medicare insurance over another.
 While we do gladly accept the Medicare Advantage plans listed above, Skagit Valley Hospital and Skagit Regional Clinics considers traditional Medicare, in conjunction with a Medicare supplement, to be the preferred choice of Medicare coverage for our patients.
 Patients often find they have more flexibility to travel and seek care from providers or facilities who may not participate in a given managed care network.
 In addition, the administrative expenses associated with traditional Medicare and Medicare Supplements are much lower than other plans.